Mary Butts: Life

 During the early 1920s Butts was mostly in Paris, where she became friends there with several writers and artists, including the painter Cedric Morris (a friend of her brother) and the artist, poet, and filmmaker Jean Cocteau, who illustrated her book, Imaginary Letters (1928).
 In mid-1921 she and Maitland spent about twelve weeks at Aleister Crowley's Abbey of Thelema in Sicily; she found the practices there shocking, and came away with a drug habit.
 In 1922 and 1923 she and Maitland spent periods near Tyneham, Dorset, and her novels of the 1920s make much of the Dorset landscape.
 In 1923 her book of stories, Speed the Plough and other stories was published; which was followed in 1925 by her first novel, Ashe of Rings (published by Robert McAlmon).
 Ashe of Rings is an anti-war novel with supernatural elements.

 In 1927, she and Rodker were divorced.
 In 1928, Butts published Armed with Madness a novel featuring experimental Modernist writing revolving around the Grail legend.
 In 1930, she married the homosexual artist, William Park "Gabriel" Atkin or Aitken (1897–1937) (Mary then styled herself Mrs Aitken, but retained her maiden name for her writings).
 After a time in London and Newcastle, they settled in 1932 at Sennen on the Penwith peninsula on the western tip of Cornwall, but by 1934 the marriage had failed.

 Butts was an ardent advocate of nature conservation, and attacked the pollution of the English countryside in her pamphlets Warning To Hikers and Traps For Unbelievers.

 In 1933, at Sennen, she was introduced to the young novelist, Frank Baker, by George Manning-Sanders.
 Some time later, when Baker was living at Halamanning Valley with his friend John Raynor, she and Baker met again and became friends.
 They became members of the congregation of St Hilary's church, where Fr.
 Bernard Walke would produce nativity plays broadcast by the BBC.

 Shortly before her death, she was working on a study of emperor Julian the Apostate.
 She died on 5 March 1937, at the age of forty-six, at the West Cornwall Hospital, Penzance, after an operation for a perforated gastric ulcer.
 Her funeral was held at St Sennen's Church, Sennen.
 Her autobiography, The Crystal Cabinet, was published a few months after her death.
 Her brother, Anthony, committed suicide in 1941 by throwing himself out of a window.

 Legacy

 A portrait of Mary Butts was painted in 1924 by Cedric Morris, and a portrait drawing of her was made by Jean Cocteau (reproduced as a frontispiece to her memoir, The Crystal Cabinet).

 Mary Butts's papers are held at the Beinecke Library at Yale University.
-Her biography, by N. Blondel, appeared in 1998.
+A biography, Mary Butts: Scenes from the Life by Nathalie Blondel, was published in 1998.